TO BE PUBLISHED September 2022

 Format: DOWNLOADABLE PDF

-This seminar examines key issues for the health and social care workforce in Scotland.
+This conference examined the key issues and next steps for the health and social care workforce in Scotland.

-Delegates will look at strategic priorities for workforce recovery and how staff shortages are being addressed in the wake of the COVID-19 pandemic - including the role of the National Centre for Workforce Supply.
+Delegates assessed how staff shortages were being addressed in the wake of the Covid-19 pandemic, the strategic priorities and future opportunities for workforce recovery, and the role of the National Centre for Workforce Supply.

-It will be an opportunity for stakeholders and policymakers to discuss the way forward in the context of the Health and Social Care: National Workforce Strategy, which sets out Scottish Government ambitions to develop a sustainable and skilled workforce.
+It was also an opportunity for stakeholders and policymakers to discuss the way forward in the context of the Health and Social Care: National Workforce Strategy, which sets out Scottish Government ambitions to develop a sustainable and skilled workforce.

-- recruitment - addressing key areas of staff shortage - development of campaigns to attract people to join the health and social care workforce - priorities for the Centre for Workforce Supply
+- recruitment - addressing key areas of staff shortage - campaigns to attract people to join the health and social care workforce - priorities for the Centre for Workforce Supply

-- retention - strategies for improvement - pay - workforce diversity - support for the emotional and physical wellbeing of staff following the pandemic
+- retention - strategies for improvement - pay - workforce diversity - supporting emotional and physical wellbeing of staff following the pandemic

 - career pathways - tackling barriers - upskilling - continuing professional development - opportunities for progression into leadership roles